GrayJack/coreutils/README.md

 ## Minimum Rust Version Policy
 This project's minimum supported `rustc` version (MSRV) is 1.37.0.

-In general, this project will try to be conservative with respect to the minimum supported version of Rust, but in case of safety reasons it may bump at any time. [e.g. `MaybeUninit` stabilization on 1.36.0 fixing huge problems with `std::mem::uninitialized()`]
+In general, this project will try to be conservative with respect to the minimum supported version of Rust, but in case of safety reasons it may bump at any time [e.g. `MaybeUninit` stabilization on 1.36.0 fixing huge problems with `std::mem::uninitialized()`] or improvements that affect positively conditional compilation.

 ## Compilation tests guarantees
 The compilations is tested for Rust x86_64 Unix/Unix-like platforms, with exception of redox target, with Github Actions.